near-mezze/lottery/scripts/README.md

 ## Setting up your terminal

 The scripts in this folder support a simple demonstration of the contract.
-Although this contract supports an unlimited number of player, this demostration uses only 2 players.
+Although this contract supports an unlimited number of player, this demonstration uses only 2 players.

 It uses the following setup: